 Moreover, our state-of-the-art system flags high-risk customers, accounts, and transactions, without the need to an expensive and extensive compliance team.

 Our solution helps optimize the onboarding process, making it faster and more cost-effective for financial institutions.
 It also reduces drop-out rates as customers’ identities can be verified within minutes.
 This seamless process means full compliance without the headache.

 Thanks to our automated verification and monitoring system, GetID ensures that your company is fully compliant with all CDD and AML regulations, now and into the future.

 There is no way of escaping it, AML regulations are increasing.
 More stringent customer due diligence practices come hand in hand with this, meaning a rise in compliance costs and onboarding times.

 This doesn’t have to be the case, however.
 While outdated, manual KYC and CDD processes offer slow, expensive, error-prone routes to compliance, GetID is presenting the world with a sleeker compliance solution.
 Faster and cheaper, our fully automated system cuts out the need for expensive compliance staff.
 Instead, GetID offers a lightweight multilayered due diligence solution that’s highly scalable and extremely secure, combating inaccuracies and friction in the onboarding and monitoring process.

 Ready for a solution that checks off everything on your customer due diligence checklist?
 Looking for a CDD tool that future-proofs your business against increasing AML compliance?
-Test drive GetID by heading to our website today.
+Contact us to find out how GetID can help your business today.